 We are Obsessed with Innovation

-Unique in our industry, we have successfully pursued telecommunications lease investments not only in the United States but in nineteen countries on four continents.
+Unique in our industry, we have successfully pursued telecommunications lease investments not only in the United States but in twenty one countries on four continents.
 We are a “first mover.”